Overview

-MatrixOperator performs common operations on N-dimensional arrays.
-Broadcasting also allows you to apply the same changes to all elements.
-It also provides random number operations.
-These are designed to be similar to Python’s Numpy.
+MatrixOperator performs general operations on N-dimensional arrays.
+Using the broadcast feature, you can apply the same changes to all elements.
+It also provides random number generation capabilities.
+These features are designed similar to Python’s NumPy.

-It also offers features that prioritize speed over flexibility.
-These are implemented by excerpts from Basic Linear Algebra Subprograms (BLAS).
-Other scientific calculations will also be implemented as needed.
+It also provides features that prioritize speed over flexibility.
+These are implemented by extracting parts of Basic Linear Algebra Subprograms (BLAS).
+Other scientific computing features will be implemented as needed.

-It also works with pure PHP.
-You can also call OpenBLAS or Rindow-Matlib to make it work.
+Furthermore, while it works with pure PHP alone, it can also call OpenBLAS or Rindow-Matlib for high-speed operation.

 First, create an instance of MatrixOperator.
-(Currently, it does not support the Rindow framework.)
+(Currently, the Rindow framework is not supported.)

 use Rindow\Math\Matrix\MatrixOperator;